ebalogun01/EV-EcoSim/README.md

 ### batt_sys_identification
 Battery system identification module.
 Hosts the class for generating battery system identification parameters from experimental data.
 This module leverages a genetic algorithm to optimize the battery model parameters.
 The battery model is a 2nd order RC Equivalent circuit model (ECM).
-One can this module to generate custom NMC battery parameters by uploading experimental data to the `batt_sys_identification/data` folder and running the module.
+One can use this module to generate custom NMC battery parameters by uploading experimental data to the `batt_sys_identification/data` folder and running the module.
 The module will generate a `.csv` file with the battery parameters in the `batt_sys_identification/params` folder.
 The data prototype is shown below.
 Note that column fields are case-sensitive.